 Westmoreland Art Nationals Juried Fine Art & Photography Exhibit

 If you are typing directly onto the entry form, you must save the application to your computer before adding the requested information.
 Close the application and reopen the application from your computer.
-Once you add the information re-save the document before printing or attaching to an email.
+Once you add the information re-save the document before printing or attaching it to an email.

 Every year, the Westmoreland Arts & Heritage Festival holds the Westmoreland Art Nationals, a juried fine art and photography competition, featuring art from all around the country.
 Artists are permitted to enter as many pieces as they’d like to be considered in both of our exhibits.